-Hantavirus is a life-threatning disease spread to humans by rodents that has symptoms similar to influenza.
+Hantavirus is a life-threatening disease spread to humans by rodents that has symptoms similar to influenza.

 Hantavirus pulmonary syndrome; Hemorrhagic fever with renal syndrome